Arianee/arn-example/README.md

     const myProjectUrl = 'https://my-arn-server/myProject'
     const clientFactory = new ArnHttpClientFactory()
     const arnClient = await clientFactory.createFromUrl(myProjectUrl);

-    window.arnClient = arnClient  // or whatever scope you want to make it available from
     ```

 it can be still worth having bootstrap/example projects to demystify it.